salama/object-machine/register/instructions.md

 ### SaveReturn

 SaveReturn is very much like a SetSlot, but the data is implicit, namely the return address.
-The instruciton abstracts the place where the actual machine stores the address.
+The instruction abstracts the place where the actual machine stores the address.
 The address is stored in the register/offset combination given.

 ### FunctionCall